dpc10ster/RJafroc/README.md

     Rcpp
 * For example, to install the first two above-listed packages, use the following command at the Console prompt: install.packages(c("openxlsx", "ggplot2"))
 * Click on Install and Restart (upper right panel).
-If errors result from missing packages, install those packages
+If errors result from missing packages, install those packages.
 * A successful Install and Restart will result in the following line in the Console window: library(RJafroc)
 * Thats it!
-RJafroc has been installed to your computer and is available from any other R project.
+RJafroc has been installed to your computer and is visible to any other R project in any directory.
 * You will not need to access the RJafroc folder again (unless you reinstall a new version of the software).
 * All necessary files of the installation are in a hidden directory that you do not normally need to worry about.
 * Create an empty directory, e..g., myProject.
-In my computer it is in /Users/Dev/Downloads/myProject.
+In my computer it is /Users/Dev/Downloads/myProject.
 * Starting from RStudio > File > New Project > Existing Directory > myProject > Create Project.
 * Oila!
 You should see myProject.RProj in the Files menu.
 * Click on Packages and scroll down to find RJafroc, and check the box next to it.
-This results in RJafroc being loaded to the current workspace.The following line appears in the Console window (this is the hidden directory referrred to above). library("RJafroc", lib.loc="/Library/Frameworks/R.framework/Versions/3.5/Resources/library")
+This results in RJafroc being loaded to the current workspace.
+The following line appears in the Console window (this is the hidden directory referrred to above). library("RJafroc", lib.loc="/Library/Frameworks/R.framework/Versions/3.5/Resources/library")
 * Click on RJafroc in the packages window.
 A help window opens up.
 I find it convenient to put this in its own window by clicking the "out" arrow button (hover message: Show in new window).
 You can access all documentation from here.
 * Preliminary documentation (vignettes) is available at https://dpc10ster.github.io/rjafroc-master/.